 - Double-click on Eye symbol to make that layer active.
-Highlight a layer, then right click on it to add a new layer or change properties. - Eye denotes that all features on the map on that layer are visible.
+Right click on a layer to add a new layer or change properties. - Eye denotes that all features on the map on that layer are visible.
 Click on Eye to make layer non-visible. - Padlock denotes that all features on the map that are on that layer are locked they cannot be edited or deleted.
 Click on Padlock to change status. - Change ALL Layers control at bottom of LH panel.
 Other buttons are for selecting Group/Themes or Visible Scale Range modes.